davidrawson/CurrencyExchange/README.md

 ### First impressions

 The file readers class(es) should implement an interface forcing certain things and maintain consistency.
-As Ruby doesn't untilise interfaces that idea was amended.
+As Ruby doesn't utilise interfaces that idea was amended.

 ### Reader Factory